Any link may be advertising for which I may get a commission if you buy, at no additional charge to you. See my Disclaimer.

 - During the Civil War, battles were fought on the river.
-The Union built iron clad gun boats to control the Mississippi through the Confederate territory to control shipping and to separate the confederacy.
-The Siege and the consequent Battle of Vicksburg is commemorated by a National Park.
+The Union built iron-clad gunboats to control the Mississippi through the Confederate territory to control shipping and to separate the confederacy.
+The Siege and the consequent Battle of Vicksburg are commemorated by a National Park.
 The battle occurred in this area.
 The term Brown Water Navy originated here.
 Later it meant any Navy action on rivers that were muddy and eventually to nearly all river fighting.
 (By the way, is there really a CIVIL war??!!!)

-- Of the 10 states, 8 of them are on either the east or the west side.
+- Of the 10 states, 8 are on either the east or the west.
 Minnesota and Louisiana have part of the river within their boundaries.
 The only 2 states with land on both sides of the river.

 Closing the trip (so far)!